 Svalbard lies north of the Arctic Circle, where the summer sun never sets.
 Here, in true expedition style, nature guides the course for a flexible itinerary based on years of experience in the archipelago as well as ice and weather conditions.
 With the fully stabilized, ice-class ship, probe deep into the ice in search of wildlife.
 Join spotters on the bridge, scanning the edges of the pack ice for huge walruses, bearded and ringed seals, arctic foxes, reindeer, and polar bears.
 Venture ashore to hike the tundra, abloom with wildflowers.
 Sail deep into beautiful fjords and kayak quiet coves surrounded by sparkling icebergs.
 Board Zodiacs to view tidewater glaciers and spectacular ice formations.

-With our National Geographic photographer, experts, and seasoned naturalists, make the most of your days here.
-Enjoy nightly recaps and talks about the natural wonders encountered, and view underwater video footage taken some 1,000 feet below the surface by the remotely operated vehicle (ROV).
+With the ship's photographers, experts, and seasoned naturalists, make the most of your days here.
+Enjoy nightly recaps and talks about the natural wonders you encounter, and view underwater video footage taken some 1,000 feet below the surface by the ship's remotely operated vehicle (ROV).
 On this extraordinary voyage, every day is different, and every day is an adventure.

 Sail south to isolated Bear Island, the southernmost island of the Svalbard archipelago.
 Board a Zodiac to explore the coves and inlets of this mist-shrouded island.
 Gaze up at sheer cliffs and use your binoculars to take in the spectacular sight of tens of thousands of fulmars, kittiwakes, and murres.

 Off Norway’s northern coast lies the mountainous island of Sørøya, known for its scenic bays, pristine nature reserves, and long sandy beaches.
 It also is renowned for its large populations of skrei, or cod, which migrate to these waters during winter and spring.
-Make an in-depth visit to this beautiful island, with opportunities to explore its surrounding fjords by Zodiac and kayak, and hike on shore.
+The plan is to make an in-depth visit to this beautiful island, with opportunities to explore its surrounding fjords by Zodiac and kayak, and hike on shore.

 Disembark in Tromso, known as the “gateway to the Arctic” for the numerous Arctic expeditions that originated here.
-Explore this charming coastal city, then board your charter flight to Oslo (extra fee) and check in to the SAS Radisson Blu Airport Hotel.
+Explore this charming coastal city, then board your charter flight to Oslo (extra fee) and check in to your hotel.